sdiehl/stephendiehl.com/posts/abstraction.md

-say, other than that a group *is the set of equations*, I can't point at something in the classroom and  say that this object fully embodies "groupiness", nor can I pull out a dictionary and find a synonym for group that would in any way convey an the essence of what a group is.
+say, other than that a group *is the set of equations*, I can't point at something in the classroom and  say that this object fully embodies "groupiness", nor can I pull out a dictionary and find a synonym for group that would in any way convey the essence of what a group is.
 Common English simply lacks a word for "set with operation satisfying closure, associativity, identity and invertibility".